Harold Walker (British Army officer): Western Front

+Italian Front

 Finally, at the beginning of July 1918, Walker was given command of the 48th (South Midland) Division, which at the time was stationed on the Italian front, and remained in command of the division for the remainder of the war, taking over from Major General Sir Robert Fanshawe.

+Under his leadership in October and November, the division participated in the Battle of Vittorio Veneto, a decisive Allied victory that led to the collapse of the Austro-Hungarian Army.
+His troops were the first British units to cross the pre-war Austrian border, advancing onto the Asiago Plateau and through the Val d'Assa to occupy the Trentino.
+During this offensive, the 48th Division captured 22,000 prisoners and over 600 guns.
+On 3 November, his forces secured the surrender of the entire staff of the Austrian III Corps.

 Later career

 In July 1919, Walker returned to England was made commanded of the 48th (South Midland) Division, a division of the Territorial Force.

 In January 1923 he was promoted to lieutenant general and in April he relinquished command of the 48th Division.
 In May he was made colonel of his old regiment, the DCLI.
-From March 1924 to March 1928, when he gave up the appointment, he served as general officer commanding-in-chief, Southern Command, India.
+From March 1924 until 1 March 1928, when he gave up the appointment, he served as general officer commanding-in-chief, Southern Command, India.
 Unemployed, he was then placed on half-pay in March 1928 and retired from the army in May.

 Legacy

 Walker Lines at Bodmin in Cornwall was a Second World war camp build as an extension to the DCLI Barracks.
 It was used to harbour men evacuated from Dunkirk and later to house troops for the D-Day landings.
 In the 1950s it was the site of the Joint Services School for Linguists.
 The site is now and industrial estate but still known as 'Walker Lines'.